straup/machinetags-readinglist/machinetags-readinglist.md

 http://code.flickr.com/blog/2008/07/18/wildcard-machine-tag-urls/

-### Code: Flickr Developer Blog : Machine Tag Hierarchies
+### Flickr Developer Blog : Machine Tag Hierarchies

 "For example, lots of people have added exif: related machine tags to their photos but there hasnʼt been a way to know what kind of EXIF data has been added: exif:model? exif:focal_length? exif:tunablaster?
 Or what about